Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 Let’s see what people who have worked with Gen Z say about this generation’s expectations, work ethic, values, and strengths.

-Gen Zs have already made headlines for their workplace expectations, challenging traditional corporate narratives.
+Gen Zers have already made headlines for their workplace expectations, challenging traditional corporate narratives.

 Since their leaders have been operating within the same work structure since they first entered the workforce, it’s easy to see where the generational clash might occur.